Tunisia Fast Facts - Local News 8

 July 25, 2020 – Saied designates Hichem Mechichi as prime minister.
 Parliament approves Mechichi’s government on September 1.

-September 29, 2021 – Najla Bouden Romdhan is appointed as Tunisia’s first-ever female prime minister and the Arab world, two months after Saied sacked the previous government and seized wide-ranging executive powers.
+September 29, 2021 – Najla Bouden Romdhan is appointed as Tunisia and the Arab world’s first-ever female prime minister, two months after Saied sacked the previous government and seized wide-ranging executive powers.

 The-CNN-Wire